nameis25/learning-at-YBI/README.md

 # learning-at-YBI
-i am learning at YBI foundation
+I am learning at YBI foundation on Machine Learning